djds23/ffmpeg-talk-pygotham-2014/encoding.rst

     - Divide the video into 3 different types of frames.

-        - *I*-frames (intra or key frames) contain all data needed to recreate an image.
+        - *I*-frames (key frames) contain all data needed to recreate an image.
 An I-frame stands alone as a complete image with no data missing.

-        - *P*-frames (predicted frames) reference other P or I frames that come before them.
+        - *P*-frames (predicted frames) are  partial images that *reference* other P or I frames before them to create full images.

-        - *B* frames (bi-directional frames) reference other P or I frames within either direction of this frame.
+        - *B* frames (bi-directional frames) partial images that draw data from the P and I frames in either direction to make them whole

+    - *P* & *B* frames are both versions of interframe compression while *I* frames are versions of intraframe compression

 ----

 Which codec to chose?